uschpc/cryo-processor/cryoem-workflow-carc-perspective.md

         D -- Yes --> E[Apply motion correction the rest of the images] D -- No --> F[End]
-        E --> G[Get the CTF estimations for the images] G --> H[Update the web gallery for the initial images with CTF estimates for these images] G -->|pass the CTF estimates to the endpoint| I[export data for interactive processing] B -->|pass Dose-Weighted images to the endpoint| I[export data for interactive processing] end
+        E --> G[Get the CTF estimations for the images] G -->|optionally| H[Update the web gallery for the initial images with CTF estimates for these images] G -->|pass the CTF estimates to the endpoint| I[export data for interactive processing] B -->|pass Dose-Weighted images to the endpoint| I[export data for interactive processing] end